OpenGuilds/API-Documentation/source/index.html.md

 > Make sure to replace `8641fb38-294a-41d9-9591-3449dfd99910` with your API key.

 OpenGuilds uses API keys to allow access to the API.
 You can register a new OpenGuilds API key at our [developer portal](http://example.com/developers).

+Authentication is done using an API secret key in a given request.
+Manage API keys from your dashboard.
+API keys allow access to all functions of your account and should be kept secret.
+Do not put keys on publicly accessable Github repositories or in client-side code.

+Authentication is performed via HTTP Basic Auth.
+Provide your API key as the basic auth username value.
+You do not need to provide a password.

+OpenGuilds expects for the API key to be included in all API requests to the server in a header that looks like the following:

+All API requests will be made of HTTPS.
+Calls over plain HTTP will fail.
+API requests without authentication will also fail.

 <aside class="notice">
 You must replace <code>8641fb38-294a-41d9-9591-3449dfd99910</code> with your personal API key.